how to grow Alchemilla mollis Lady's mantle

 Growing Alchemilla mollis common name Lady's mantle

-Alchemilla is an easy to grow perennial, fully hardy which will grow in many conditions.
-Alchemilla prefers damp soil with some sun but it is vigorous and a plant which will survive most conditions.
-The most common variety on sale is mollis, a good variety with the RHS award of garden merit so always a safe bet when choosing a plant.
-It makes a mound of green foliage as seen in the middle image, looks very attractive with raindrops on its leaves, ( in common with Hosta) and makes a mass of tiny yellow flowers from early summer onwards.
-This variety grows to around 60cmc and makes good ground cover in the borders.
+Alchemilla mollis, common name Lady's mantle, is an easy to grow herbaceous perennial, fully hardy which will grow successfully in many different conditions.
+Alchemilla prefers damp soil with some sun, but it is vigorous plant which will survive most conditions.
+This means it will tolerate semi shade, any aspect, exposed and sheltered spots which makes it a useful plant for awkward areas.
+It will also grow in damp areas as long as they are not boggy.
+The most common variety on sale is A.mollis, a good variety with the RHS award of garden merit so always a safe bet when choosing a plant.
+It makes a mound of green foliage which looks lovely with raindrops on it as seen in the left image; the leaves are soft almost downy in appearance and hold the water well.
+Alchemilla mollis is one of those plants which does look good in the rain in common with Hosta.
+The flowers are formed on sprays, with multiple flower heads, and they start off when first emerging a strong lime green colour(image centre) which become a mass of tiny yellow flowers from early summer onwards.
+This variety grows to around 60cmc and makes good front cover in borders.

-Alchemilla also looks good in contrast, in the image on the left where it is growing around the base of a Cotinus "Royal Purple" and yet to flower in the mix is an Allium.
-The contrast is good but be aware a Cotinus is potentially a large shrub 3 meters plus although it can be kept in check by pruning.
-Alchemilla looks good combined with the soft blue of Nepeta (Cat Mint) a nice mix of blues with lime green/yellow and both flowering in June.
+Alchemilla also looks good as a contrast growing around the base of a Cotinus "Royal Purple", the strong lime green contrasts with the purple.
+The contrast is good but be aware a Cotinus is potentially a large shrub, 3 meters plus, although it can be kept in check by pruning.
+Alchemilla also look good combined with the soft blue of Nepeta (Cat Mint) a nice mix of blues with lime green/yellow and both flowering in June.

-A down side of Alchemilla is that it is a big self seeder which some gardeners may find a problem, but it's easy to weed out where you don't want it.
+A down side of growing Alchemilla is that it is a big self seeder which some gardeners may find a problem, and it can be a chore to weed out where you don't want it.
 I have seen Alchemilla planted to good effect growing at the base of a copper beech hedge and Alchemilla looks good along a path.
-Alchemilla comes into leaf early in the year and so can look tatty by July, with brown spots and fawn areas marring the foliage.
+Alchemilla comes into leaf early in the year and so can look tired by July, with brown spots and fawn areas marring the foliage, as in the image below left.
 An easy solution is to take the shears to it; either a complete haircut, cut it partially in stages and new clean foliage will be up and sprouting within a couple of weeks maximum and look good for the rest of the growing season.
 It will not flower again but it will produce fresh looking foliage.